issacto/simple-neural-network/readme.md

 # Simple Neural Network

 * Lightweight Tanh neural network
-* Includes a callback funtion that returns weights and bias of all node of the model
+* Includes a callback funtion that returns weights and bias of all nodes inside the model

 ## On Node.js